kellerl3641/apcsa-freedom-project/blog/entry04.md

     return password.toString();
 }
 ```
-This code builds on from past code examples where there has already been a random String object that stores all the characters in the alphabet from letter A to Z and numbers from 0 to 9 that have some special characters (for the computer to later generate)
+This code builds on past code examples where there has already been a random String object that stores all the characters in the alphabet from letter A to Z and numbers from 0 to 9 that have some special characters (for the computer to later generate).

 This method takes the **length** input from the user, picks random characters from the `chars` string, and builds a password of the desired length using `StringBuilder`.

 The second thing I worked on was **validating user input before generating a password**.
 I wanted to prevent users from entering non-numeric values or an invalid password length.
 Here’s how I handled it in my GUI: